tokaalokda/tokaalokda.github.io/index.md

     </p>
     <p>
       My research focuses on leveraging machine learning methods to do Cosmology with the large-scale structure.
-      I am particularly interested in structure formation and new methods to constrain Primordial non-Gaussianity (PnG), as well as new statistical inference methods.
+      I am particularly interested in structure formation and new methods to constrain Primordial non-Gaussianity (PNG), as well as new statistical inference methods.
     </p>
   </div>